ACRRM & RDAA Excellence Awards

 Life Fellowship is the highest and most prestigious ACRRM award.
 It is reserved for Fellows who have rendered outstanding and meritorious service to the College and made a contribution of international significance to rural and remote medicine.

-The Honorary Membership award recognises the exceptional and significant service to ACRRM and rural and remote medicine.
-It may be awarded to persons who do not have a registrable medical qualification.
+Honorary Membership recognises exceptional and/or significant service to the Australian College of Rural and Remote Medicine and/or rural and remote medicine.
+Honorary Membership may be awarded to persons who do not have a registrable medical qualification.

-These awards recognise those Fellows, members, or non-medical persons who have provided a specific and significant, or long-standing contribution, to rural and remote medicine.
+These awards recognise Fellows, members, or non-medical persons who have provided a specific and significant contribution to rural and remote medicine.

 RDAA Rural Doctor of the Year Award

 This award recognises a member of the Rural Doctors Association of Australia (RDAA) who has displayed work 'above and beyond' the call of duty.

 This is awarded to a current RDAA medical student who is dedicated to rural health.
 The award recipient will receive $2000 to support them in a rural health focused project, which could include a rural placement.